ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/usage-api/change-activation.md

 Referenced types are defined in the [full reference](../oauth.md).

-> Object changeActivation(clientId, ChangeClientActivationRequest)
+> changeActivation(clientId, ChangeClientActivationRequest)

-`PATCH /api/2.0/clients/{clientId}/activation`
+`PATCH /api/2.0/oauth2/clients/{clientId}/activation`

 Change client activation status

-Activates or deactivates an OAuth2 client.
-When deactivated, the client cannot request new access tokens, but existing tokens will remain valid until they expire.
+Enables or disables an existing client and answers 200 with an empty body.
+A disabled client can no longer obtain new tokens, but the tokens and consents it already holds stay valid until they expire on their own: disable a client to stop new authorizations, delete it to end the existing ones.
+An administrator may change any client of the tenant, a plain user only the clients they created.
+The body carries the single activation flag, and a client the caller may not see is reported as not found rather than as forbidden.

 ## Parameters